saulane/saulane/README.md

 - 👋 Hi, I’m @saulane / Simon R
 - 👀 I’m interested in finance and new technologies
-- 🌱 I’m currently learning Rust and C/C++
+- 🌱 I’m currently learning ReactNative and Rust
 - 💞️ I’m looking to collaborate on any project that may help improve my skills
 - 📫 How to reach me ?
 Saulane#7781 on discord